DV

 What is the difference between BITO and IBIT?

-BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a futures-based strategy, while IBIT (iShares Bitcoin Trust ETF) tracks Bitcoin with a crypto approach.
-They are issued by ProShares and BlackRock respectively.
+BITO (ProShares Bitcoin Strategy ETF) tracks Bitcoin Futures with a futures-based approach, while IBIT (iShares Bitcoin Trust ETF) tracks Bitcoin with a crypto approach.
+They are issued by ProShares and iShares respectively.

 Can I hold both BITO and IBIT?